The Intrinsic Sizes of Odd Radio Circles: Introduction

-Nine of these eleven structures are probably extragalactic in origin.
+Nine of these ten structures are probably extragalactic in origin.
 The most likely Galactic origin of ORCs, that of a disk supernova remnant, is largely ruled out by the high Galactic latitudes of most ORCs or ORC candidates: $|b|\ga20^\circ$ \citep{2021PASA...38....3N,2022arXiv220910554S}.
-The exceptions are ORC~J1027$-$4422, which has $b=11\fdg3$ \citep{2023arXiv230411784K}, and J0624$-$6948, which is 3$^\circ$ from the radio edge of the Large Magellanic Cloud.
+The exception is J0624$-$6948, which is 3$^\circ$ from the radio edge of the Large Magellanic Cloud.
 Circumgalactic or intragroup supernova remnants are also possible but unlikely for the other ORCs \citep{2022arXiv220910554S,2022MNRAS.513.1300N}

 The remaining nine sources consist of large, limb-brightened circular objects that often have clumpy substructure in the rings.
 Many also contain irregular interior emission.
 At least 5/9 have a galaxy at or near the geometric center of the ORC with a photometric redshift in the range $z=0.27-0.56$: ORCs 1, 4, and 5 \citep{2022MNRAS.513.1300N}; EMU-PS J222339.5$-$483449 \citep{2022PASA...39...51G}; and the so-called SAURON object \citep{2023MNRAS.520.1439L}.
 Adopting these redshifts, the intrinsic sizes of the ORCs are several hundred kpc in diameter.